Reading time 6 min

 Associate Professor, Harvard Business School

-He notes that achieving WFA requires an organizational transformation, including rethinking how leaders measure productivity, communicate, codify knowledge, socialize, and manage regulation of labor laws.
+He notes that achieving WFA requires an organizational transformation, including rethinking how leaders measure productivity, communicate, codify knowledge, and socialize.

 When asked about peoples’ sense of belonging, Choudhury argued that people connect better when working remotely, because in the office environment, they socialize with much the same people every day.
 On the other hand, in the remote work world, there’s an opportunity to create “planned randomized interactions,” drawing from teams that span hierarchies, cross-functional groups, and geographies.